mushcatshiro/CS-basics/Software Engineering/aws/database.md

 capabilities through peer to peer replication.
 The data is stored in hundreds of volumnes.

-Aurora provides a write endpoint DNS for master and a reader endpoint DNS with connection load balancer.
+Aurora provides a writer endpoint DNS for master and a reader endpoint DNS with connection load balancer.
 Custom endpoints can be created for different use cases e.g. OLAP etc. When custom endpoints is used, the default reader endpoint should not be used.
 With custom enpoints that is meant for OLAP more powerful